dv20/AsianPopulation/README.md

 ## Project Summary

 Data Processing and Cleaning: The script takes the .csv file as input.
-It checks for the Null values and deletes the null rows to handle them.
+It checks for the Null values and fill the mean value of the column in place of null.

 Data Analysis: The script is used to answer the following questions: